 As noted above, the FLSA sets forth exemptions from overtime pay for certain categories of employees.
 New York follows these exemptions, but requires that these categories of employees be paid at least 1½ times the New York minimum wage of $8.00 per hour for their overtime hours.

 Which Employees Must My Company Pay Overtime Pay In New Jersey?

-The New Jersey State Wage and Hour Law, N.J.S.A. §§ 34:11-56a - 34:11-56a30, and its corresponding regulations, N.J.A.C. §§ 12:56 et seq., require that employees in New Jersey be paid at least the New Jersey minimum wage of $7.25 per hour for all hours worked and overtime pay at 1½ the employee’s “regular hourly wage” for all hours worked in excess of 40 hours in a workweek.
+Article I, paragraph 23 of the New Jersey Constitution, the New Jersey State Wage and Hour Law, N.J.S.A. §§ 34:11-56a - 34:11-56a30, and the State Wage and Hour Law's implementing regulations, N.J.A.C. §§ 12:56 et seq., require that employees in New Jersey be paid at least the New Jersey minimum wage of $8.25 per hour for all hours worked and overtime pay at 1½ the employee’s “regular hourly wage” for all hours worked in excess of 40 hours in a workweek.

 Employees exempt from overtime under New Jersey law include any person employed in a bona fide executive, administrative or professional capacity.
 Other exempt employees in New Jersey are outside salespeople, farm laborers, hotel employees, employees of common carriers of passengers by motor bus, limousine drivers who are employed by an employer engaged in the business of operating limousines, and employees engaged in work relating to raising or care of livestock.

 In New Jersey, to qualify for the executive, administrative, or professional employee exemption, an employee must be compensated on a salary or fee basis at a rate of not less than $455 per week.

 The Law Offices of David S. Rich, LLC will vigorously defend your company in labor and employment litigation.
 If your company needs an highly experienced overtime attorney in New York City, contact my office at (212) 209-3972.